- Jh123x: Blog, Code, Fun and everything in between./

 }

 The goal is to create a 1:10 proportion of words that are tested to get a general gauge of how long the code will take to differentiate keywords from non-keywords.
-The proportion here is important as I expect that most of the structs which use this builder will likely not use a keyword as a struct value.

-List and Ptr163.0 ns/op
+List and Ptr | 163.0 ns/op |

-As expected, the naive implementation with the loop is the lower as it iterates through all the words (n) and compare all the letters of the words (k) resulting in O(nk).
+As expected, the naive implementation with the loop is the lower as it iterates through all the words (n) and compare all the letters of the words (k) resulting in O(nk)

 With some compiler magic, the switch statement performs the best, seems like compliers really are magic.